What is rescission?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Rescission can occur as a result of innocent or fraudulent representation, mutual mistake, lack of legal capacity, an impossibility to perform a contract not contemplated by the parties, or duress and undue influence.
 For example, assume you agreed to sell and the buyer agreed to buy two acres of land that you thought you owned.
+You signed a purchase agreement and laid out agreed upon terms.
 Later, it turns out that you did not have title to the property.
 Rescission would be the proper remedy.

-You may also have come across rescissions if you have ever applied for a Home Equity Line of Credit (HELOC).
-Banks are required by law under the Truth in Lending Act to provide customers applying for a HELOC or to refinance an existing loan with a new lender a three day “cooling-off” period after the loan is signed, which allows customers to read over the loan documents and change their minds.
+You may have come across rescissions if you have ever applied for a Home Equity Line of Credit (HELOC).
+Like they would in a standard refinance, banks are required by law under the Truth in Lending Act to provide customers applying for a HELOC with a new lender a three day “cooling-off” period after the loan is signed.
+This allows customers to read over the loan documents and change their minds.

-Customers can rescind the contract no questions asked during these three days, and the lender must give up any claim it has to their property and return all fees paid within 20 days of the rescission.
+Customers can rescind the contract no questions asked during these three days, and the lender must give up any claim it has to their property and return all fees paid within a 20-day period of the rescission.
 However, not all mortgage related loans have the right of rescission.

 There are several other situations in which a contract can be rescinded.
 You can rescind a contract by agreement.
 If all parties to a contract agree to cancel it, they can do so.
 You can also rescind a contract because of a breach by another party, but the breach must be so substantial that it defeats the purpose of the contract.